 - BYOP: Bring Your Own Pen - Each person coming in contact with the will should have their own pen that is sanitized before and after the signing and witnessing of the Will.

-- Minimize the number of people in the room.
-For individual wills: The Testator (the person who created the will) and two witnesses.
-For Couples/Mirrored Wills: The Testators (the couple who created their wills) and two witnesses.
+- Minimize the number of people in the room - only the Testator (the person who created the will) and two witnesses should be present.

-We do not advise assigning healthcare workers as your witnesses because a witness of your will and Power of Attorney Documents should be a trusted individual you will know in the long-term - that person may be called before the courts during the probate process to confirm they were there when you signed, or to answer questions.
-It is best to recover from the coronavirus first and then sign and witness your will only when you have been cleared to do so by a medical professional.
+We do not advise assigning healthcare workers as your witnesses because a witness of your will should be a trusted individual you will know in the long-term - that person may be called before the courts during the probate process to confirm they were there when you signed, or to answer questions.

-Lastly, this is a great time to reach out to family and friends and encourage them to get their own paperwork in order.
-As we’ve learned in recent weeks, it’s always good to have a plan in place for the unexpected.
+This is a great time to reach out to family and friends and encourage them to get their own paperwork in order.
+As we’ve learned in the last year, it’s always good to have a plan in place for the unexpected.